General statement of research interests

 Three lines of research

 1. Persuasive argumentation and the role of culture – I have conducted a number of studies on cultural differences in the persuasiveness of evidence types and evidence quality.
 My dissertation was about this topic (Hornikx, 2005).
 On of the basic questions addressed in evidence research is which type of evidence is most persuasive (see review in Hornikx, 2005).
 Furthermore, researchers have also addressed whether normatively strong evidence is more persuasive than normatively weak evidence (e.g., Hornikx & Hoeken, 2007).
 When it comes to a cross-cultural perspective, I have compared Netherlands and France on the occurrence of evidence types (Hornikx, Hoeken, & Starren, 2003), on the actual persuasiveness of evidence types (e.g., Hornikx & Hoeken, 2007), and on the expected persuasiveness of evidence types (Hornikx, 2008).
 Obedience appears to be a partial explanation for the cross-cultural difference in the persuasiveness of expert evidence (Hornikx, 2011).
-I have also explored the persuasiveness of evidence quality and types in India (Hornikx & De Best, 2011) and in Germany (Hornikx & Ter Haar, 2013) and Turkey (Demir & Hornikx, 2022).
+I have also explored the persuasiveness of evidence quality and types in India (Hornikx & De Best, 2011), Germany (Hornikx & Ter Haar, 2013) and Turkey (Demir & Hornikx, 2022).

 2. Multilingual advertising – Advertising regularly contains foreign languages.
 In most cases, this language is English, but my focus is on other foreign languages because they are – on contrast to English – directly associated with a country and its characteristics.
 One question addressed is whether using a foreign language is more persuasive than using the target group’s own language, and whether the difficulty of the language matters (e.g., Hornikx, Van Meurs, & De Boer, 2010).
 The success of foreign language display can be explained by the associations they evoke (see Hornikx, Van Meurs, & Starren, 2007), and not so much by the curiosity they evoke (Hornikx & Mulder, 2015).
 Consistent with work on the country-of-origin effect, foreign languages are more persuasive in ads for products that are congruent (wine with French) than for products that are incongruent (beer with French) (Hornikx, Van Meurs, & Hof, 2013).